canonical/snapd/docs/interfaces.md

 apps.

 * Auto-Connect: no
-* Availability: implicit
+* Availability: OS snap

 ### network-control

 Can configure networking which gives wide, privileged access to networking.

 * Auto-Connect: no
-* Availability: implicit
+* Availability: OS snap

 ### network-manager